Finding great teen birthday party ideas can feel a bit daunting.

 Because, really, who doesn’t like donuts?

 Decorating a donut bar was actually pretty easy and a lot of fun.
+We also did cupcakes with donut cupcake wrappers, but feel free to get creative with it.
+You could do a donut-shaped birthday cake!

 We got the kids going with some fun outdoor games, I like an ice cream sundae relay, and they exercised their teenage angst thrashing the extra tough homemade donut piñata my husband made.

-If you’re going to have a piñata for teenagers it’s not a good idea to buy one at the big party store.
+If you’re going to have a piñata for teenagers, it’s not a good idea to buy one at the big party store.
 Those piñatas are designed for young kids to be able to break; teenagers have a lot more power in their swing.

 The best way to buy a piñata is to go to a smaller Mexican party store where you’ll find awesome piñatas made by professional Piñateros.
 You’ll find that they’re much bigger and stronger than the ones you can find at Walmart or Party City.